Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 - Swelling of the skin

-- Now, if you see the symptoms mentioned above, look for the larva deeply before it successfully hits the tissue.
+- If you see the symptoms mentioned above, look for the larva deeply before it successfully hits the tissue.

 Types of Botflies Found in Dogs

 Talking about the different kinds of botflies, the Cuterebra is one of its kind and is quite common.
-But apart from that, other kinds of pests that can infect the pooch easily are as follows.
+Apart from that, other kinds of pests that can infect the pooch easily are as follows:

 - The rabbit flies belong to the species group of Cuterebra.